google/sequence-layers/README.md

 ## Overview

-A library for sequence modeling in TensorFlow 2, enabling easy creation of sequence models that can be executed both layer-by-layer (e.g. teacher forced training) and step-by-step (e.g. autoregressive sampling).
+A library for sequence modeling in Jax and TensorFlow 2, enabling easy creation of sequence models that can be executed both layer-by-layer (e.g. teacher forced training) and step-by-step (e.g. autoregressive sampling).

 A key feature of the library is that layers support streaming (step-by-step)